-There are many health benefits of rosemary tea so it’s a great beverage to be drinking.
-It’s rich of antioxidants and has antibacterial properties.
+There are many health benefits of rosemary tea, so it’s a great beverage to be drinking.
+It’s rich in antioxidants and has antibacterial properties.
 It’s a great tea to have when you’re feeling a bit of a cold is coming on or just looking at healthy alternatives to other drinks.

 This tea is known to also help with digestive problems.
 It is recommended that drinking 3 cups of this tea a day will help with any digestive problems that you may be having.
 If you’re in severe pain or your digestive problems won’t go away, then be sure to make sure you see a doctor to help find the cause of your problem.

 I have put together a video on how to make rosemary tea above if you love seeing things visually then be sure to watch it (It’s super short).
 It will take you through all the steps and the correct timing to getting that perfect cuppa.